Born Again Christian; Biblical Fundamentalist, Received Text-KJV, Dispensational

 Christ is not a way, but, The Way, Truth and Life.
 No one gets saved; into the Kingdom of God and then on the New Heavens/New Earth.
 Until accepting your depravity and responding in repentance and True Faith on Christ and His accomplishments on Your behalf.

 It is the most important thing you will ever do!
-Once you have True Faith God and His Holy Spirit has promised to keep you sealed as His Own Until the End of all things has come.
+Once you have True Faith God has promised through His Holy Spirit to keep you sealed as His Own Until the End of all things has come.
 Repent, believe today and come to Christ!
 While the time is at hand!

 The King James is still The King of English translations